 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

-Dr. Michael A. Valente is a staff surgeon in The Department of Colorectal Surgery and The Digestive Disease Institute at Cleveland Clinic.
+Michael A. Valente, DO, FACS, FASCRS is a staff surgeon in The Department of Colorectal Surgery and The Digestive Disease Institute at Cleveland Clinic.
 He was born and raised in Cleveland, Ohio and completed his medical degree at The Ohio University.
-Dr. Valente completed his internship and general surgery residency at Summa Health System, Akron City Hospital, which was followed by advanced fellowship training at Ohio Health/The Ohio State University in Colon and Rectal Surgery in Columbus, Ohio.
+Dr. Valente completed his internship and general surgery residency at Summa Health System, Akron City Hospital, which was followed by advanced fellowship training at Grant Medical Cnter/The Ohio State University in Colon and Rectal Surgery in Columbus, Ohio.

 Dr. Valente is board certified by both The American Board of Colon and Rectal Surgery and The American Board of Surgery.
 He is an active member and holds various leadership positions in surgical organizations throughout the country.
 Dr Valente is currently the President of The Ohio Valley Society of Colon and Rectal Surgeons and President-elect of the Cleveland Surgical Society.

-Dr. Valente's specialty and research interests include laparoscopic and minimally invasive colorectal surgery, colon and rectal cancer, inflammatory bowel disease, pelvic floor disorders, advanced endoscopic techniques, and surgical education.
+Dr. Valente's specialty and research interests include laparoscopic and minimally invasive colorectal surgery, cancer of the colon, rectum and anus, inflammatory bowel disease, advanced endoscopic techniques, and surgical education.
 Dr. Valente has published numerous peer-reviewed journal articles and book chapters and has presented his research interests both nationally and internationally.

 Cancer and Polyps of the Colon, Rectum and Anus, Laparoscopic and Minimally Colon and Rectal Surgery, Complex Anorectal Diseases, Colonoscopy, Crohn's Disease, Ulcerative Colitis, Sphincter-Saving Operations, Diverticular Disease, Intestinal Stomas, Inflammatory Bowel Disease Surgery, Fecal Incontinence Surgery, Pelvic Floor Disorders, Anorectal Physiology and Ultrasound